 MARINE hosts an annual Remotely Operated Vehicle (ROV) Challenge offering students the opportunity to design their own ROVs, and then deploy their self-built ROVs in underwater missions alongside their peers.
 Possible missions include documenting a local shipwreck, measuring lionfish populations, or recording temperature data during hurricane season.
 The MARINE ROV Challenge incorporates Science, Technology, Engineering, and Mathematics (STEM topics), all of which play an integral role in providing young people with the skills necessary to succeed professionally in a wide range of careers, and to be informed citizens in a complex and rapidly advancing society.

-Registration opens on September 30, 2017 for middle school team participation in the popular ROV Challenge, hosted by Mid-Atlantic Robotics IN Education (MARINE).
-In 2015, MARINE became a regional partner with the Marine Advanced Technology Education (MATE) Center, which challenges students to apply physics, math, electronics, and engineering lessons to the marine environment.
+Registration opened on September 30, 2017 for middle school team participation in the popular ROV Challenge, hosted by Mid-Atlantic Robotics IN Education (MARINE).
+In 2015, MARINE became a regional partner of the Marine Advanced Technology Education (MATE) Center, which challenges students to apply physics, math, electronics, and engineering lessons to the marine environment.

-The ROV Challenge will be the topic of workshops hosted by BIOS for the Bermuda Union of Teachers on October 23-24, 2017 as part of MARINE.
-For more information please contact Kaitlin Noyes.
+The ROV Challenge was the topic of workshops hosted by BIOS for the Bermuda Union of Teachers on October 23-24, 2017 as part of MARINE.

 Registration is now closed for the 2018 MATE Bermuda Regional Challenge.
 If you need assistance please contact Kaitlin Noyes.